Baltoli/project-docs/notes/log.md

   adding any extra instrumentation.
 Tested this on the locks experiments, and in simple cases it seems to work (allows the failing cases to pass when their usages of `acq_rel` are deleted).
+* Looked into the usage of field assignments as assertion bound events.